awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/spotworkers/deployhandler.md

 We will deploy a pod on each spot instance to detect the instance termination notification signal so that we can both terminate gracefully any pod that was running on that node, drain from load balancers and redeploy applications elsewhere in the cluster.

+AWS Node Termination Handler does far more than just capture EC2 Spot Instance notification for terminations.
+There are other events such as [Scheduled Maintenence Events](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring-instances-status-check_sched.html) that are taken into consideration.
+AWS Node Termination handler does also offer a Webhook that can be used to integrate with other applications to monitor and instrument this events.
+You can find more information about **[AWS Node Termination Handler following this link](https://github.com/aws/aws-node-termination-handler)**

-To deploy Spot Interrupt Handler on each Spot Instance we will use a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
-This will monitor the EC2 metadata service on the instance for a interruption notice.
+The Helm chart we will use to deploy AWS Node Termination Handler on each Spot Instance uses a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
+This will monitor the EC2 meta-data service on each of the EC2 Spot instances to capture EC2 interruption notices.

-Within the Spot Interrupt Handler DaemonSet, the workflow can be summarized as:
+Within the Node Termination Handler DaemonSet, the workflow can be summarized as:

 * Identify that a Spot Instance is being reclaimed.
 * Use the 2-minute notification window to gracefully prepare the node for termination.